Spring/ Summer 2020 Makeup Trends

 #19.
 Bee-Stung Lips

-The spring/ summer 2017 makeup trends included less of the in your face lipsticks of the past.
+The summer makeup trends included less of the in your face lipsticks of the past.
 Instead, most makeup artists preferred leaving lips bare.
 Whether it was with a bit of tinted lip balm, or just the natural beauty of the models, full, bee-stung lips reigned on the runway.

 #20.
 Red Lips